nventive/cloud-template/README.md

 # Open Source Project Template

-This repository contains a template to seed a repository for an Open Source project.
+This repository contains a template to seed a repository for an Aspire Open Source project.

 Prior to submitting your request for publication, make sure to review the